wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack.rst

 .. warning::
   Since Wazuh 3.12.0 release, regardless of the Elastic Stack version, the location of the Wazuh Kibana plugin configuration file has been moved from the ``/usr/share/kibana/plugins/wazuh/wazuh.yml``, for the version 3.11.x, and from the ``/usr/share/kibana/plugins/wazuh/config.yml``, for the version 3.10.x or older, to the ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml``.

 #.
-Copy the Wazuh Kibana plugin configuration file to its new location (not needed for upgrades from 3.12.x to 3.13.x):
+Copy the Wazuh Kibana plugin configuration file to its new location.
+This step is not needed for upgrades from 3.12.x to 3.13.x:

       .. tabs::